 An overview of how SEO works

-Broadly speaking, SEO works by improving search rankings.
-That is, it helps content show up higher in search results.
+Broadly speaking, SEO works by improving organic search performance.
+That is, it helps content show up higher in search results

 As Ignite Visibility says, “consumers are using search engines, and if you want them to find you, you need to rank high.”

-When you do SEO well and your content shows up earlier in search results, the flow-on effect is:
+When you do SEO well — your content shows up earlier in search results and your audience enjoys consuming your content — the flow-on effect is: